BhavyaPant-bly/Banana-Speak/README.md

 # Banana-Speak
- This repository converts text in enlgish to banana speak
+ This repository contains code for a Web App made using Vanilla Javascript that converts text in enlgish to minion language